an-erd/ble_beacon/README.md

   nrfjprog -f NRF52 --memrd 0x10001080 --n 4
   ```

+Example: For the test device used throughout this Readme the value `0x00070008` would be used.

 ### Update the Device using DFU

 **Step 6)** To update the application use DFU and the application zip file generated as in Step 1) using nRF Connect Bluetooth Low Energy application on Windows (with nrf52832 dongle) or iPhone/Android app.
 The same procedure holds if you want to update APP+BL+SD with one package.